AP News Guide: The ongoing teacher protest in Oklahoma - Philly

 OKLAHOMA CITY (AP) - Oklahoma teachers plan to continue massive demonstrations at the state Capitol to keep the pressure on lawmakers to find more money for public education.

-Classes were canceled at some of the state's largest school districts this past week and will remain closed Monday as thousands of educators, students and their supporters keep up the protest.
+Classes were canceled at some of the state's largest school districts last week and will remain closed Monday as thousands of educators, students and their supporters keep up the protest.

 Educators in Oklahoma - among the lowest-paid in the nation - have joined a rebellion in several Republican-led states.
 A strike by West Virginia teachers inspired the movement, which also spread to Kentucky and Arizona.